- Public Works

 Paving Our City's Roadways

-The preservation of our streets is a perpetual priority for the Public Works Department.
+The preservation of our streets is a perpetual priority for our Public Works Department.
 Taking care of the quality of our roads is much like the regular maintenance of any asset, like a home or a car, where preventative maintenance can keep costs lower.
-The Public Works Department manages the care of all of our roads and prioritizes their upkeep annually.
+Public Works manages the care of all of our roads and prioritizes their upkeep annually.
 Coordination between the engineering, traffic and maintenance divisions, along with utility companies, ensures an ongoing process of assessment, project prioritization and project management.

 Pavement Management Overview

-Our Public Works Department surveys the quality of our roads every two to three years to determine their condition.
+Public Works staff surveys the quality of our roads every two to three years to determine their condition.
 The road is then assigned a Pavement Condition Index (PCI) score.
 The PCI of a street is a numerical rating from 1 to 100 that indicates the general condition of the pavement.

 For the regular upkeep of our roads, we employ preventative maintenance solutions based on the level of need.

 In 2015, voters in San Mateo passed Measure S. It’s thanks to the support of the measure that the City could act on those roads that need more extensive work.
-Read more about the Smooth Streets program here.